Skip to main content

 What is Dark Mode?

-Dark Mode is a setting on most smartphones which changes the screen’s default white background to a darker grey/black one.
+Dark Mode is a setting on most smartphones that changes the screen’s default white background to a darker grey/black one.
 This setting can be switched on permanently or set to activate at a scheduled time.

 The mode takes effect across the device’s menus and screens.
 The change can also be applied to certain third-party apps including, Gmail, WhatsApp, Twitter, YouTube, and more.